aws-samples/aws-install-sap-with-jenkins-ansible/README.md

 You can check how to use this repo on this blog post: <insert blog post here>

 SAP Software available:
-* SAP Hana - SAP In-Memory Database (HA is coming soon)
+* SAP Hana - SAP In-Memory Database (HA is available)
-* SAP ASCS - ABAP Central Services (HA is coming soon)
+* SAP ASCS - ABAP Central Services (HA is available)
+* SAP ERS - Enqueue Replication Service (installed when HA is set for ASCS)
 * SAP PAS - Primary Application Server

 All the folders highlighted below can be separated into their own repositories.
 Check out the README on each one of them to understand in-depth their reponsibility: